triton-inference-server/server/docs/model_configuration.md

   ]
 ```

-The instance group setting is also used to enable exection of a model
+The instance group setting is also used to enable execution of a model
 on the CPU.
 A model can be executed on the CPU even if there is a GPU
 available in the system.
 The following places two execution instances
 on the CPU.